 Community Responsibility Honoree

-“Women of Distinction highlights the advancements of awe-inspiring women and celebrates women in the workplace who serve as role models and empower the girls we serve in Cincinnati.
-This year’s honorees join more than 140 accomplished women who inspire girls to find their voices through the Girl Scouts,” said Roni Luckenbill, CEO for Girl Scouts of Western Ohio.
-“We hope you'll consider joining us for an evening of spirited festivities to show that girls matter!”
+“Women of Distinction highlights the advancements of awe-inspiring women and celebrates women in the workplace who serve as role models and empower the girls we serve in southwest Ohio and southeast Indiana.
+This year’s honorees join more than 125 accomplished women who inspire girls to find their voices through Girl Scouts,” said Roni Luckenbill, CEO of Girl Scouts of Western Ohio.

-We're Girl Scouts of Western Ohio—more than 39,000 girl members and nearly 10,000+ adults in 32 counties throughout Western Ohio and Southeastern Indiana who believe in the power of every G.I.R.L.
+We're Girl Scouts of Western Ohio—more than 36,000 girl members and more than 11,000 adults in 32 counties throughout western Ohio and southeastern Indiana who believe in the power of every G.I.R.L.
 (Go-getter, Innovator, Risk-taker, Leader)™ to change the world.
 Our extraordinary journey began more than 100 years ago with the original G.I.R.L., Juliette Gordon “Daisy” Low.
 On March 12, 1912, in Savannah, Georgia, she organized the very first Girl Scout troop, and every year since, we’ve honored her vision and legacy, building girls of courage, confidence, and character who make the world a better place.
 Chartered by Girl Scouts of the USA, we’re the preeminent leadership development organization for girls.
 And as a United Way-funded agency, Girl Scouts offers every girl a chance to practice a lifetime of leadership, adventure, and success.
 To volunteer, reconnect, donate, or join, visit gswo.org, or follow Girl Scouts of Western Ohio on Facebook, Twitter, or Instagram.